 LL.M., Georgetown University Law Center (International and Comparative Law)

 B.S., United States Naval Academy

-Dean Houck focuses his research and teaching on international law and national security law, with a particular emphasis on the law of the sea and use of force.
+Dean Houck focuses his research and teaching on international law and national security law, with a particular emphasis on the law of the sea and law of armed conflict.
 He joined Penn State after retiring as the 41st Judge Advocate General of the U.S. Navy in 2012.
 As Judge Advocate General, Admiral Houck was the principal military legal counsel to the Secretary of the Navy and Chief of Naval Operations and led the 2,300 attorneys, enlisted legal staff, and civilian employees of the worldwide Navy Judge Advocate General’s Corps.
 He also served as the Department of Defense Representative for Ocean Policy Affairs and oversaw the Department of the Navy's military justice system.

 Among his assignments as a Navy lawyer, Dean Houck served as deputy legal counsel to the Chairman of the Joint Chiefs of Staff, and as principal legal counsel to the Commander, U.S. Atlantic Fleet, and the Commander, U.S. Naval Forces Central Command in Bahrain.
 Admiral Houck served in the Navy’s Office of Legislative Affairs and has also been a Navy prosecutor and defense attorney.